kunalrawat2000/kunalrawat2000/README.md

-## Namaste Everyone, I'm Kunal a Data Enthusiast
+## Namaste Everyone, I'm Kunal a Data Science Enthusiast
 ### I love building innovative engineering solutions with beautiful user experiences👋

-## I'm a Student, Data Science Enthusiast and a Spy!!
+## I'm a Student, a Learner and a Spy!!

 - 🌱 I’m currently learning everything about the Computer Vision
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Build a strong portfolio
-- ⚡ Hobbies: I love reading mangas, watching animes and playing games
+- ⚡ Fun fact: I love reading mangas, watching animes and playing games

 ### Connect with me: